U.S. doubles down on protecting university research from China

 By Jane Lanhee Lee and Daphne Psaledakis

-The National Security Commission on Artificial Intelligence (NSCAI), led by former Google chairman Eric Schmidt, is set to vote Monday on its final report to Congress.
-A new section on university research was added to a recently published final draft, which also features numerous recommendations in areas including competition in artificial intelligence and the semiconductor supply chain.
+The National Security Commission on Artificial Intelligence (NSCAI), led by former Google Chairman Eric Schmidt, on Monday voted unanimously to approve itsfinal report to Congress.
+A new section on university research was added to the final report, which also features numerous recommendations in areas including competition in artificial intelligence and the semiconductor supply chain.

+"We did a great deal of research in looking at where China was, and they have a massive investment in this area with many, many, many smart people working on it," said Schmidt.
+"The activities that we describe in the report are necessary to stay ahead."

-The fresh recommendations come as the United States pushes ahead with the prosecution of at least five Chinese researchers arrested last year in various cities across the U.S. on charges of visa fraud for not disclosing ties to the Chinese military.
+The fresh recommendations come as the United States pushes ahead with the prosecution of at least five Chinese researchers arrested last year in various cities across the United States on charges of visa fraud for not disclosing ties to the Chinese military.

 Among those arrested was Chen Song, a former Stanford University visiting scholar in neurology who faces charges including obstruction of justice, destruction of records, and making false statements to a government agency.
-She pleaded not guilty at an arraignment last week in the United States District Court Northern District of California.
+She pleaded not guilty at an arraignment last week in a U.S. District Court in California.

-Other cases involve Juan Tang, a visiting researcher at UC Davis School of Medicine; Xin Wang a visiting researcher at UC San Francisco who was working on projects related to metabolism and obesity; Kaikai Zhao a PhD student studying AI and machine learning at Indiana University in Bloomington; and Lei Guan, who worked as a researcher at UCLA's mathematics department.
+Other cases involve Juan Tang, a visiting researcher at University of California Davis School of Medicine; Xin Wang a visiting researcher at University of California San Francisco who was working on projects related to metabolism and obesity; Kaikai Zhao a PhD student studying artificial intelligence and machine learning at Indiana University in Bloomington; and Lei Guan, who worked as a researcher at University of California Los Angeles' mathematics department.

-Stanford, UCSF, and UC Davis all said they are cooperating with the authorities on the investigations.
-University of Indiana did not reply to request for comment and UCLA was not immediately available.
+All of the universities said they have been cooperating with the authorities on the investigations.

 China has denied allegations it was trying to steal U.S. research.